ovhk/DigitalFilm/README.md

 Then, you have to put the screen directly on the paper and light it up.

 In Direct mode, it converts the picture to grayscale and display it with inverted colors (like films), adapted for the specified paper and grade.
-With this method, you don't use the entire gray palette (because of the extrapolation), so you end up with artifacts.
+With this method, you don't use the entire gray palette (because of the extrapolation, and because of the screen limited to 256 levels), so you end up with artifacts.
 One solution is to use the GrayToTime mode.

 <img src="/img/mode direct synoptic.drawio.png" width="800"><br /><br />
 <img src="/img/mode direct.drawio.png" width="400"><br /><br />